ptsteadman/notebook/stories/summer-of-entropy.md

 "Are you Jewish?" asked Chris.
 He looked at her again: obviously she was.

-It had taken Chris a while to realize that the girls who talked to him at parties in college were of a certain type: Jewish, from New York or Long Island, and almost always wealthy.
+In college, it had taken Chris a while to realize that the girls who talked to him at parties were of a certain type: Jewish, from New York or Long Island, and almost always wealthy.
 Now, in the post-graduate world, he still appreciated their presence at any social event.

 "I grew up in a Hasidic family, but now I'm estranged," said Elkie.

 "Woah, I'm sorry."

-"It's okay, I even eat bacon now.
+"It's okay.
 Are you Jewish?"

 "No, not really," said Chris.
 "Hasidic?
 Is that like Orthodox?"